Max Muncy Player Props: Dodgers vs. Phillies

-Max Muncy -- with a slugging percentage of .556 in his past 10 games, including three home runs -- will be in action for the Los Angeles Dodgers against the Philadelphia Phillies, with Ranger Suarez on the hill, on June 9 at 7:05 PM ET.
+Max Muncy -- with an on-base percentage of .268 in his past 10 games, 58 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers against the Philadelphia Phillies, with Aaron Nola on the hill, on June 10 at 4:05 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Reds.
+He had a hitless performance in his previous game (0-for-4) against the Phillies.

 Max Muncy Game Info & Props vs. the Phillies